-As for television shows, our library carries both older and newer titles like The Big Bang Theory, Westworld, When Calls The Heart, 90210, Are You Being Served?, Game of Thrones and Stranger Things.
+As for television shows, our library carries both older and newer titles like When Calls The Heart, 90210, Are You Being Served, and The Golden Girls.
 They also have movies and shows for kids, and teens featuring favorites like Curious George, Mario Brothers, Scooby-Doo, and Teen Titans Go!

 Just think, you can rent some of the most recent and latest movies for free, don’t have to pay extra for snacks, and can go to the bathroom any time you need to.
 Definitely beats going to the theater.

 Obviously, you can take out books at the library but did you also know that you can take out magazines as well?
 Most libraries have a great selection of the latest periodicals.
 The best part?
 You don’t have to pay the newsstand price.
 Being able to take out the latest hardcover books is a great money saver too.
 Also, don’t forget that you can also take out e-books too.

 At least twice a year, the library will have a book sale.
 Usually in the spring and fall.
 This is the perfect time to stock up for either summer or winter reading.
 All books typically start at a set price for paperback, hardback, specialty, etc. Movies and CDs have their own prices also.
 However, by the end of the sale, you can usually fill a bag for a dollar or two.
 Some libraries have a small section with books for sale all year round.

 Okay, I’m going to sound very old school here but the library also has a great selection of music cd’s that you can borrow as well.
 This is a great way to check out a new artist that you have been hearing about or introduce your kids or teens to new music.